Lplumb/React-Portfolio/README.md

 # React Portfolio
 A remade version of my previous portfolio made using the React frame work.
+All pages connect better and in general the site flows better with react.

 ## Deployed Link
 https://lplumb.github.io/React-Portfolio/